Sberm/todo/README.md

 [OK]also an item, but it spans multiple lines, \
     so it can store more information

-# this is a comment that `pending` will ignore
+# this is a comment that `pend` will ignore

 2024-11-09
-# dates like '2024-12-01' suit as a separator for todo items. `pending` with no option will only collect the items of today
+# dates like '2024-12-01' suit as a separator for todo items. `pend` with no option will only collect the items of today
 drink milk
 eat cheese burgers

 $ cat todo-exp2.txt
 # from the start to the first specified date will be viewed as today,
-and will always be shown when running pending.
+and will always be shown when running pend.

 this is a global todo item that will always be shown [OK]this is a completed global todo item